jupyter/docker-stacks/docs/using/troubleshooting.md

       -v <my-vol>:/home/jovyan/work jupyter/datascience-notebook
   ```

-  This command will launch the container with a specific user UID and add that user to the `users` group so that it can modify the files in the default `/home` and `/opt/conda` directories.
+  This command will launch the container with a specific user UID and add that user to the `users` group to modify the files in the default `/home` and `/opt/conda` directories.
   Further avoiding issues when trying to `conda install` additional packages.

 - Use `docker inspect <container_id>` and look for the [`Mounts` section](https://docs.docker.com/storage/volumes/#start-a-container-with-a-volume) to verify that the volume was created and mounted accordingly: